indigo423/opennms.org/user/pages/05.blog/01.twio/2018-09-10-this-week-in-opennms/item.md

 * __Internals, APIs, and Documentation__

   * David Hustace did some final cleanup to his updated alarm workflow code.
-  * Matthew did some work work on leader election in Sentinel containers.
+  * Matthew did some work on leader election in Sentinel containers.
   * Chandra made some more adjustments to his work on Karaf commands to reload daemons.
   * Matthew extended the Kafka producer to be able to expose information on situations.
   * Dustin continued his work on using a single port for receiving multiple netflow protocols.